Great Day Ministry

 To hear the complete 15-minute program click > on the sound bar above.

-Our Devotion, “Belle of the Ball” is by Kailey R. Traylor, a professional writing major at Taylor University and a frequent book reviewer for Church Libraries and Christian Book Previews.
+Our Devotion, “Caught Up in the Storm” is by Mindy Kreilein of Jasper, Indiana, a professional writing major at Taylor University.
+Her writings appear regularly in Vista, Church Libraries and Christian Book Previews.

-This Book Review is by Elizabeth Winebrenner, a professional writing major at Taylor University.
+This Book Review is by Jared Derby, a professional writing major at Taylor University.

 Review used by permission of Evangelical Church Library Association (ECLA)